LDubya/OpenKeyNav/README.md

 When the active context is backed by an authored heading, a small, non-interactive tab protrudes from an available outline edge and shows only its level (`h1` through `h6`).
-The tab uses the same existing neutral label and text colors, inherits the host page's typography, and adds only its attached shape.
+The tab uses the same existing neutral label and text colors, inherits the host page's typography, matches the compact keylabel box height, and adds only its attached shape.
 Unheaded contexts do not receive an invented level tab.
 Applications can keep the outline visible throughout Structural Navigation with `modesConfig.structuralNavigation.contextIndicator.enabled: true`.